wp-plugins/cool-tables/readme.txt

 Tested up to: 4.1.1

-A plugin to create cool tables with colors and hover styles to improve the over all look of your wordpress theme and website with ability to customize the size and colors.
+A plugin to create cool tables with colors and hover styles to improve the over all look of your wordpress theme and website.

 == Description ==